Why TrickTape 2.0

 Shoes are a great place to start building that awareness.

-In this ecommerce era, shoes do magically show up at your doorstep a few days after you order them (unless you’re supporting your local skate shop), and it’s easy to forget they traveled thousands of miles and took the coordination of thousands of people to get there.
-From that perspective, skating them for a few weeks and only to throw them in the trash doesn’t make much sense.
+In this ecommerce era, shoes do magically show up at your doorstep (unless you’re supporting your local skate shop), and it’s easy to forget they traveled thousands of miles and took the work and coordination of thousands of people to get there.
+From that perspective, skating them for a few weeks to only throw them in the trash doesn’t make much sense.
 Same goes for the clothes we wear, food we eat, phones we scroll and so on.

 Take these Lakais for example.